jocafamaka/nagmapReborn/README.md

 * Improvements in dynamic code generation.
 * Treatments to avoid errors when used apostrophe in the host alias.
 * Possibility to disable authentication.
-* Changes in reporting errors.
+* Improvements in reporting errors.
 * Improvements in the notification system, avoiding many warning on the screen, when debug and error reporting are enabled.
+* Improvements in Debug page.

 ## What you can control